johnros/selectiveCI/README.md

 Selective Confidence Intervals
 ===========

-Implement selective confidence intervals in [1]
+Compute confidence intervals for selected parameters as described in [1] and [2].

 Reference
 ----------------------
 [1] Weinstein, Asaf, William Fithian, and Yoav Benjamini.
 “Selection Adjusted Confidence Intervals With More Power to Determine the Sign.”
-Journal of the American Statistical Association 108, no. 501 (2013): 165–176. doi:10.1080/01621459.2012.737740.
+Journal of the American Statistical Association 108, no. 501 (2013):

+[2] Benjamini, Y., and D. Yekutieli.
+2005.
+“False Discovery Rate-Adjusted Multiple Confidence Intervals for Selected Parameters.”
+Journal of the American Statistical Association 100 (469): 71–81.

 Installation